spottsdd/katacoda-scenarios/service-focused-observability/step1.md

 ## Generating Traffic for Our Site

 We've got a capture of "production" traffic using GoReplay.
-In our `/ecommworkshop` folder, you'll find a copy of [GoReplay](https://goreplay.org).
-Let's spin up an infinite loop of that traffic.
+In our `/ecommworkshop/deploy/docker-compose` folder, you will see a container we created called `docker-compose-traffic-replay`.
+This container will send "production" traffic to our application on a consistent basis to help generate data for us on the platform.

-Click the "+" sign next to the `storedog` tab, and open a new terminal:
+Click the "+" sign next to the `storedog` tab.
+Next, click `Open New Terminal`.

 `cd ../ecommworkshop/deploy/docker-compose`{{execute}}